 This is what we went with, and we got a really cool looking one too.
 We found out a friend of ours refurbished golf carts.
 They came in all kinds of colors, with rims, they were lifted, had the brush guard, and it could haul our whole family.

 Plus, the newer golf carts have the seats on the back that can fold flat for hauling things, which we used like crazy these days.

-But we have taken it up and down a few hills and it has done well.
-Which leads me to believe, if you don’t have super steep terrain, a golf cart could still probably work for you.
+However, we have taken it up and down a few hills and it has done well.
+This leads me to believe, if you don’t have super steep terrain, a golf cart could still probably work for you.

-However, I cannot express to you how helpful it has been hauling vegetables from the garden.
-When I picked four bushels of peaches from one of our trees, I was so grateful I didn’t have to carry them, but instead, could haul them with the golf cart.
+I cannot express to you how helpful it has been to haul vegetables from the garden.
+When I picked 4 bushels of peaches from one of our trees, I was so grateful I didn’t have to carry them, but instead, could haul them with the golf cart.